 This single board computer has the same form-factor as a Raspberry Pi 3, but the Rockchip is a little bit faster than the Broadcom processor found on the RPi Model 3 B+.
 Plus, at the same $35 price point you can get double the RAM (whereas the 1GB model is $10 cheaper).

-Another key difference is that this Raspberry Pi alternative has one less USB port, but one of the three is USB 3.0.
+Another key difference is that this Raspberry Pi alternative has one less USB port, but one of the three is USB 3.0, which you could theoretically with a USB hub.
 There is also HDMI 2.0 and Gigabit Ethernet support.
-Unfortunately the Rock64 doesn’t include wireless functionality, so you’ll have to add a USB dongle.
+Unfortunately, the Rock64 doesn’t include wireless functionality, so you’ll have to add a USB dongle.
 There’s also no DSI (display) and CSI (camera) interfaces, but there is a dedicated power jack and it supports 4K at 60fps.

 In terms of operating system support, there’s initially Debian and Yocto Linux with more to follow.
 Android 7.1 and Android with Kodi 16.1 can also be run.